shellhub-io/docs/docs/overview/introduction.md

 2. **Enhancing Security**: Centralized authentication with public key cryptography eliminates the need for password-based authentication, which can be vulnerable to brute-force attacks and password leaks.

-3. **Simplifying Access Management:**: Managing access to multiple devices becomes more straightforward with public key authentication.
+3. **Simplifying Access Management**: Managing access to multiple devices becomes more straightforward with public key authentication.
 Administrators can easily add or remove access permissions by managing keys centrally on ShellHub.

 4. **Controlling Network Access**: Administrators can create detailed firewall rules to control remote shell access to devices, servers and containers.
-This includes specifying allowed and blocked IP addresses and users, ensuring that only legitimate traffic can reach these systems.
+This includes specifying allowed and blocked IP addresses and users, ensuring that only trusted connections can reach these systems.

-## Key Features
+## Next Steps

-<DocCard item={{
-type: 'link',
-label: 'Self-Hosted ShellHub',
-description: 'Run ShellHub server on your own infrastructure',
-docId: 'self-hosted/deploying',
-href: '/self-hosted'
-}}/>

 <DocCardList items={[
 {